FelixOnline/v2/content/articles/2013-3-15-choccy-and-the-dangers-towards-doggies.md

 subtitle: >
   Easter eggs are lining the shelves, but watch out
 date: "2013-03-15 01:03:57 +0000"

 # Attributes from Felix Online V1
 id: "3468"
 old_path: /science/3468/choccy-and-the-dangers-towards-doggies
 aliases:
  - /science/3468/choccy-and-the-dangers-towards-doggies
+imported: true
+comments:
+ - We have Folders and Maxwell Housewe also have Lipton teahotcocoMy Kids and Husband Drink the coco and Tea and cofefeI will drink Hot coco once in a blue MoonI am mountaindew drinker

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true